2022 Annual Report

 Stamford Summer Literacy Initiative

-Summer 2021 was the second year of our Stamford Summer Literacy Initiative (SSLI) and the first year to do the program in person.
-In partnership with the Ferguson Library, we ran a public awareness campaign on the importance of summer reading and hired three literacy coaches to work in three summer camps to reduce summer reading loss.
-We worked with 115 students in grades K-3 in the Boys and Girls Club, YMCA, and Family Centers.
-Of the students with both pre and post assessments, 86% maintained or improved their literacy skills over the summer.
-The full 2021 report can be found here.
+Summer 2022 was the third year of our Stamford Summer Literacy Initiative (SSLI).
+In partnership with the Ferguson Library, we ran a public awareness campaign on the importance of summer reading through bus shelter adds, flyers, and social media, and we hired four literacy coaches and a literacy coordinator to work in three summer camps to reduce summer reading loss.
+We worked with 116 students in grades K-3 at the Boys and Girls Club, ROSCCO, and INTEMPO, and all of the almost 400 students at the camps benefited from the dedicated literacy block built into the daily camp schedule, the family meet and greets, and the book giveaways coordinated through the Ferguson Library and Stamford Public Education Foundation.
+The full 2022 report can be found here.

 College & Career Readiness